Common fixed point problem: Boyce's counterexample

 William M. Boyce earned his Ph.D. from Tulane University in 1967.
 In his thesis, Boyce identified a pair of functions that commute under composition, but do not have a common fixed point, proving the fixed point conjecture to be false.

 In 1963, Glenn Baxter and Joichi published a paper about the fixed points of the composite function $h(x) = f(g(x)) = g(f(x))$.
 It was known that the functions $f$ and $g$ permute the fixed points of $h$.
-Baxter and Joichi noted that at each fixed point, the graph of $h$ must either cross the diagonal going up (an "up-crossing"), or going down (a "down-crossing"), or touch the diagonal and then move away in the opposite direction.
+Baxter and Joichi noted that at each fixed point, the graph of $h$ must either cross the diagonal going up (an "up-crossing"), or cross it going down (a "down-crossing"), or not cross it but touch the diagonal and then move away in the opposite direction.
 In an independent paper, Baxter proved that the permutations must preserve the type of each fixed point (up-crossing, down-crossing, touching) and that only certain orderings are allowed.

 Boyce wrote a computer program to generate permutations that followed Baxter's rules, which he named "Baxter permutations."
 His program carefully screened out those that could be trivially shown to have fixed points or were analytically equivalent to other cases.
 After eliminating more than 97% of the possible permutations through this process, Boyce constructed pairs of commuting functions from the remaining candidates and was able to prove that one such pair, based on a Baxter permutation with 13 points of crossing on the diagonal, had no common fixed point.

 Boyce's paper is one of the earliest examples of a computer-assisted proof.
 It was uncommon in the 1960s for mathematicians to rely on computers for research, but Boyce, then serving in the Army, had access to computers at MIT Lincoln Laboratory.
 Boyce published a separate paper describing his process for generating Baxter permutations, including the FORTRAN source code of his program.